chicas-lancaster/websource/README.markdown

 a person's ORCID number, the people involved in a project, links to go in the sidebar and so on.
 Most fields are optional.

+There's a template for people pages in `./tools/people.tmp`.

 Following the YAML is the HTML source code for the page body.
 See current pages for examples.